jitpack/android-example/README.md

     gradle install

-That's it.
+from the root of your project.
 If install works and you have added a GitHub release it should work on jitpack.io

 # Adding a sample app